AndrewStanton94/impress.js/README.md

    while another is blank.
 This can be done with `data-screen="0 left right^"` which means that this step shows on screen left and on screen right this step means to blank the screen.
-To do that, impress.js adds `impress-blank` class to the root, the CSS should then blank it.
+To do that, impress.js adds `impress-blank` class to the root, the CSS can then blank the screen.

    There is also a multiscreen console (opened by pressing `s` in a presentation) which allows you to preview the various screen configurations in a single